souradipp76/MM-PoE/paper/paper.md

 # State of the Field

-A common strategy for answering multiple-choice questions, especially under examination conditions, involves a process of elimination where incorrect answers are systematically discarded to narrow down the choices to the most likely correct one.
+A common strategy for answering multiple-choice questions, especially under examination conditions, involves a process of elimination where incorrect answers are systematically discarded to narrow down the choices to the most likely correct ones.
 This approach, grounded in everyday test-taking strategies[@zhang2023dynamically], contrasts with how current language models (LMs) and vision language models (VLMs) handle multiple-choice reasoning tasks.
 Typically, VLMs evaluate each option independently or collectively without actively discarding less likely answers, potentially reducing their effectiveness in distinguishing the best choice from plausible distractors.

 This paper argues that vision language models can benefit from an explicit two-step reasoning process akin to human problem-solving techniques.
 The proposed method, known as Multi-Modal Process of Elimination (MM-PoE), enhances the decision-making process by first scoring and then eliminating options that are seemingly incorrect before focusing on selecting the correct answer from the remaining choices.
 This method is designed to align with natural human reasoning by replicating how individuals often approach multiple-choice questions, particularly under the constraint of time and accuracy, as frequently experienced in academic testing environments.